LoChingHei/Capstone_YachtTourism/README.md

 ![image](https://github.com/LoChingHei/Capstone_YachtTourism/assets/72778161/392285d4-c7db-49ef-aaf9-911e936872de)
 `controller.js calls add_yacht function and HyperLedger Fabric network receives the request and provides the following response on our Hyperledger Fabric network meaning yacht was added successfully`
 ![image](https://github.com/LoChingHei/Capstone_YachtTourism/assets/72778161/9606a4b8-21c2-4996-af08-30febab652b4)
-'New yacht 'Ocean Explorer Yacht' was added to the list of yachts with all the details we provided in the Add Yacht form as you can see:`
+`New yacht 'Ocean Explorer Yacht' was added to the list of yachts with all the details we provided in the Add Yacht form as you can see:`
 ![image](https://github.com/LoChingHei/Capstone_YachtTourism/assets/72778161/7a4a18cb-61f3-4067-b272-5783b4caf20c)

 # Book Yacht page